ktekinay/Kaju/README.md

 	[<the JSON data>]

 A missing or blank url means that the update does not apply to that platform.
 A missing boolean flag is assumed to be false.

+The "Info URL" is a site that will provide more information about a particular update.
+For example, if you offer a paid upgrade from version 5 to version 6 and want to provide more information about the new version outside of what is provided in the release notes.

 It will be up to the implementer to enforce the "Is Required" flag on the client end.
 Only the release version will have a flag since development versions are always optional.